kevinolega/callcentertrainingtips/_posts/2019-09-03-not-weakling.md

 Saying the wrong thing can get you fired on the spot.

+There is no spoonfeeding for call center agents.

+If you receive the title "call center worker" you are not allowed to receive any spoonfeeding.

+You are supposed to give the spoonfeeding.

+Your title says it all.

+Customer service representative.

+Representative motherfucker!

+You represent.

+You represent the company.

+You represent the businessowner.

+You are in their place.

+This applies to sales representative and technical support representative.

+You are given the authority and the responsibility.

+And if you don't know, google the meaning of those two words.

+Higher paying call center jobs calls you something fancy like..

+Customer Account Executive.

+Executive motherfucker!

+You are supposed to execute.

+Google that too.

+It's responsibility.

+Everyone talks about the benefits of working in a call center.

+But do you know the responsibility of working in a call center?

+Do you know that if you accept the job, you're supposed to go to work if you have a schedule?

+And it doesn't matter if it's raining cats and dogs, you need to be in the office.

+If you have to take a grab or hire the neighbor with the car to take you to the office.

+You're supposed to go to work even if you're not feeling well.

+Minor aches and pains don't cut it.

+You have a job to do.

 ## You will be judged based on...

 How disciplined you are at following the rules.